TheCaptain989/radarr-striptracks/README.md

 Then put `/config/striptracks-custom.sh` in the **Path** field in place of `/usr/local/bin/striptracks.sh` mentioned in the [Installation](./README.md#installation) section above.

->![notes]
-If you followed the Linuxserver.io recommendations when configuring your container, the `/config` directory will be mapped to an external storage location.
-It is therefore recommended to place custom scripts in the `/config` directory so they will survive container updates, but they may be placed anywhere that is accessible by Radarr or Sonarr.
+> [!TIP] If you followed the Linuxserver.io recommendations when configuring your container, the `/config` directory will be mapped to an external storage location.
+> It is therefore recommended to place custom scripts in the `/config` directory so they will survive container updates, but they may be placed anywhere that is accessible by Radarr or Sonarr.

 ## Environment Variable
-The `striptracks.sh` script can read command-line arguments from the `STRIPTRACKS_ARGS` environment variable.
-This allows advanced use cases without having to provide a custom script.
+The script can also read arguments from the `STRIPTRACKS_ARGS` environment variable.
+This allows advanced use cases without having to provide a custom wrapper script.

 For example, the following lines in your `compose.yml` file would keep English, Japanese, and Unknown audio and English subtitles: